 Cyclamen hederifolium Aiton is distributed in southern Europe where it grows in woodland and scrub, in ravines and gullies or on banks or crevices of walls or cliffs, usually, but not always in dappled shade.
 There is a wide range of forms in color of the flowers, leaves, and in time of bloom.
 Flowers are usually produced in late summer to autumn just before or with the leaves and if you grow more than one clone, you will find flowering time to vary.
 Flowers are pale to deep pink, rarely white, with a double V-shaped purple magenta mark at the base of each petal, and strongly auricled at the base.
 See Cyclamen Compared for comparison with Cyclamen coum.
 This species is one that is most easily grown and is considered to be the hardiest planted in the ground.
 It is easy to grow in sun or semi-shade.
 This species can be grown in a pot, but as the tubers expand, it may be difficult to find a large enough pot.
 The first three photos are by Arnold Trachtenberg, the fourth is from John Lonsdale, the fifth from Mary Sue Ittner and the last by David Pilling.

 Tubers are depressed-globose, often flat above and can become as large as 34 cm (14 in) and corky and fissured with age and root mainly from the shoulders and sides.
 Photos 1-5 from John Lonsdale.
 The first two show tubers and the next three seeds and seed pods.
 The last photo by GiorgioPozzi shows seeds in different stages of germination late September 2009.

 Leaves can be lyre-shaped, oblong, lanceolate, or heart-shaped , with or without lobes and the margin can be faintly to markedly toothed.
 The color of the leaves varies from grey-green with a hastate pattern that is darker or lighter to pewter, silver, or cream.
-The photos below illustrate some of the wonderful leaf patterns of this species, illustrations of fabulous foliage taken by Bill Dijk.
-Last picture from Roland and Gemma (4) and Pamela Harlow (5 and 6).
+The photos below illustrate some of the wonderful leaf patterns of this species, illustrations of fabulous foliage taken by Bill Dijk (1 to 3), Roland and Gemma (4) and Pamela Harlow (5 and 6).